 The stigma that often accompanies a criminal charge can be overwhelming, especially if the allegations involve sexual misconduct.
 Sex crimes accusations may make the news, and an arrest can adversely affect a reputation long before a case goes to court.
 Because of what is at stake for those arrested in Tennessee, anyone charged can benefit from comprehensive and experienced legal support.

 Regardless of the specifics, the person charged may be surprised to know some of the techniques used by law enforcement to pursue a charge.
 If minors are involved, the interview process can be tainted.
-An alleged victim, particularly one who is not yet an adult. may be coached or feel pressured to give certain responses, making a case seem much stronger than it actually may be.
+An alleged victim, particularly one who is not yet an adult, may have been coached or feel pressured to give certain responses, making a case seem much stronger than it actually may be.

 If a case does move forward and results in a conviction, anyone affected will want to know the possible consequences after a prison term is completed.
 Registration as a sex offender is typically required.
 This can impact where a person lives, particularly since the community may be made aware of the sex registry status.